tlepple/aws_ad_auth/README.md

 ### One Time Setup Step:

-* These commands are all run from a `Terminal` window.
+* These commands need to be run from a `Terminal` window.
 ---

 1. Pull this repository to your machine